-Wood is porous, which means that even though it is hard to see, it absorbs water and other liquids you spill on it.
+Wood is porous, which means that it absorbs water and other liquids you spill on it.
 A buildup of liquid in a wood cutting board has a number of consequences.

 To use coconut oil, spread a teaspoon on the surface of the cutting board and rub it in with your hand in line with the grain.
 Repeat three or four times, then let the cutting board dry for six hours.
 Do this monthly or when the board looks dry.

 Beeswax is natural, food safe, and great for protecting wood cutting boards.

 To treat your cutting board with beeswax, warm it until it is soft and easy to apply.
 We've found submerging the sealed container of beeswax into warm water does a great job of softening it.

 Start by applying an even coat of beeswax across the surface of the cutting board.
 We recommend using a dense microfiber towel.

 When applying the wax, be sure to use consistent pressure and move perpendicular to the wood grain.
 Perpendicular movement helps ensure the beeswax is worked into the wood.

 After applying the beeswax, buff off the excess with a clean cloth.
 Wait at least 24 hours before using the cutting board so the wax has enough time to set into the wood.